cozec/LLaMA-3.2-1B-Instruct-Finetuned/README.md

 ## Architecture

-This project is split into two parts:

-1. **Frontend + API Proxy** - A lightweight web interface and API handler that can be deployed on Vercel
-2. **Model Server** - A separate Flask server that hosts the actual LLaMA model

-This architecture is necessary because:
-- Language models like LLaMA are too large (several GB) to be deployed directly to serverless platforms like Vercel
-- Vercel has size limits for serverless functions and deployment bundles
+This project now uses a direct communication approach:

+- The web interface directly communicates with the model server
+- No intermediary API proxy is needed
+- The URL to the model server is configurable in the UI

+This approach solves deployment issues with serverless platforms and provides more flexibility.

 ## Features

 - Clean, responsive user interface
 - Easy input of prompts and questions
 - Display of model-generated responses
-- Lightweight API proxy for model inference
+- Configurable model server URL

-## Vercel Deployment
+## Deployment

+### Frontend Deployment

-1. Deploy the frontend and API proxy to Vercel
+You can deploy the frontend (index.html) to any static hosting service:

-2. Set the `MODEL_API_URL` environment variable in Vercel to point to your model server
+1. Vercel, Netlify, GitHub Pages, etc.
+2. Simply deploy the repository and the static file will be served

-## Model Server Setup
+### Model Server Setup

 The model server needs to be hosted separately on a machine with enough resources to run the LLaMA model: